openharmony/docs/en/application-dev/device/vibrator-overview.md

 # Vibrator Overview

-The vibrator service opens up the latest capabilities of the vibrator hardware to the maximum extent.
-By expanding the native vibrator service to implement integrated vibration and interaction design, the service delivers an exquisite integrated vibration experience and differentiated experience, and improves user interaction efficiency and usability.
+The vibrator service is built on the native vibrator service, bolstered by the latest capabilities of the vibrator hardware.
+By innovatively integrating vibration and interaction, the service takes user interaction efficiency and usability to the next level.

 ## Working Principles